slegs/docker-build-tools/README.md

 Call from build directory where your Dockerfile is located

 What it does
-- Builds Docker image and tags with versions and stable for PROD versions and dev for DEV versions
+- Builds Docker image and tags with version number along with stable or dev identifier
 - Optionally runs the built image in Docker

-Usage: dbuild [OPTION]...
+Usage: $(basename "$0") [OPTION]...

   -u VALUE    Docker username (required)
   -i VALUE    Docker image name (required)